sync-on-luma/xebplus-neutrino-loader-plugin/README.md

 1. Prepare or acquire artwork files with the same file format and naming conventions as those used by OPL.
     * Only background art (*_BG*) and disc icon (*_ICO*) files are used by this plugin.
     * Some recent versions of OPL have added support for 128x128 disc icons.
-It is strongly recommended to only use the older 64x64 icons.
+These are not supported, and it is recommended to only use the older 64x64 icons.
 2. Copy the artwork files you wish to use to `/ART` or `/XEBPLUS/GME/ART` on your USB drive.
     * If it exisits, the `ART` directory on the USB root will always take priority over `/XEBPLUS/GME/ART`.
 3. Launch XEB+ and select one of the neutrino Launcher plugins.
-If the plugin detects files in one of the artwork directories, it will automatically create an artwork cache in the `CFG/neutrinoLauncher` folder.
+4. If the plugin detects files in one of the artwork directories, it will automatically create an artwork cache in the `CFG/neutrinoLauncher` folder.
-4.  * This is necessary to maintain a usable level of performance while displaying artwork in the menu.
+   * This is necessary to maintain a usable level of performance while displaying artwork in the menu.

 The caching process can take a long time to complete the first time it runs, potentially over an hour if you have a very large game library.